 Positive electrode: anode Negative electrode: cathode

-and unscaffolded Circle all the ions found in brine (saturated sodium chloride solution)
+Scaffolded and unscaffolded

 green

-and unscaffolded
+Scaffolded and unscaffolded

 Positive electrode: Cl- OH- Negative electrode: Na+ H+

-and unscaffolded
+Scaffolded and unscaffolded

 I predict that the product at the positive electrode will be chlorine gas (Cl2) as there is a chloride ion present, which is a group 7 halide.
 I predict that the product at the negative electrode will be hydrogen gas (H2) as sodium is more reactive than hydrogen so the sodium stays in solution.

-and unscaffolded
+Scaffolded and unscaffolded

 I predict that at the positive electrode (anode) I will see bubbles, and it will turn red initially and then be bleached to colourless due to the presence of chlorine (Cl2).
 I predict that at the negative electrode (cathode) I will see bubbles (from the hydrogen, H2 being formed) and the hydroxide ions will turn the universal indicator purple.

-Further questions – observations and resultsConsidering your observations, what is the product formed at the anode?
-Delete the incorrect words.
+Further questions – observations and results

-Considering your observations, what is the product formed at the cathode?
-Explain your answer

-Considering your observations, explain what happened the middle of the U-shaped test tube

 The anode is the positive electrode and therefore was the right/left electrode.
 I know this as we observed bubbles at both electrodes.
 However the anode turned red initially and was then bleached to colourless.
 This is due to Cl2 being produced at this electrode.